epam/Wilma/README.md

 ===========
 Wilma is a combined HTTP/HTTPS **Service Stub and Transparent Proxy**, written in Java.
 Its main purpose is to test applications/services/components those functionality relies/depends on another - usually 3rd party - service or services.
-The selected architecture approach makes it capable to use it in environment that contains microservices.
+The selected architecture approach makes it capable to use it in performance test environment and environment that contains microservices.
 The solution consists of two standalone applications:

 * **Wilma** application